coneco-lab/brainstim-multimodal/README.md

 :raising_hand: If you have problems with any of the steps above you are welcome to seek assistance from Matteo, via email or in person.
 Meeting 0 will be entirely dedicated to this.

+## **Downloading data**
+Once you have set up your computer, you can download TMS-EEG from [this](https://drive.google.com/drive/folders/14hADNT64d8RZv6aL9j0tYf-SIAyqN0AT) Google Drive link.

 ## Contacts

 :question: Matteo De Matola ([UniTN](https://webapps.unitn.it/du/en/Persona/PER0247884/Curriculum), [GitHub](https://github.com/matteo-d-m))